gourab-rout/maven-dependency-demo/README.md

       By this all the flows, connections can be reused

       ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/maven/configCopy.png)
-   3. To make pom.xml of utility App as parent pom of Main App
+   3. To make pom.xml of utility App as parent pom of Main App, add the below details in the pom.xml

       ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/maven/parent.png)